 17. Only 19% of individuals saw a dramatic increase in qualified leads with marketing automation.

-A worrying statistic, Only 19% of individuals, saw a dramatic increase in qualified leads with marketing automation in 2020, according to LeadMD.
+Only 19% of individuals saw a dramatic increase in qualified leads with marketing automation in 2020, according to LeadMD.
 LeadMD only found out that 31% of marketers see some growth in qualified leads.

 A study from KDM reveals that there are cheaper alternatives overall to marketing automation.
 Half of this study stays away from marketing automation because they believe there are cheaper alternatives.
 Yes, marketing automation is costly, but you’ll likely get a better ROI in the end.